SaaS MVP definition

 Put the features that meet these criteria in your list of must-have initiatives.
 Everything else should be postponed till future versions of the product.

-For instance, an MVP for a healthcare SaaS platform might need document, client, and invoice management, as well as robust security to ensure regulatory compliance.
+For example, an MVP for a healthcare SaaS platform might need document, client, and invoice management, as well as robust security to guarantee regulatory compliance.
 However, you wouldn’t need time-tracking, customer relationship management, and marketing expansion extension from the get-go.

 • Flat rate — a complete package of features for standard monthly payments